 “But, four years on, I think the people are understanding there is a train every 10 minutes from Hurstville, and it’s turn up and go.

-“Its a little bit slow but but if the train was coming from Cronulla, it would be difficult for customers to get on.
+“Its a little bit slower but if the train was coming from Cronulla, it would be difficult for customers to get on.

 “I know it’s a bit more inconvenient to have to change at Hurstville, but overall I think people have benefited.”